marginbridge/VIX-Kalbe-Nutritionals/README.md

 <img src="./images/highest-total-amount.png">
 </p>

-As we can see, cheese stick has the best selling product.
+As we can see, cheese stick has the highest total amount.

 ## 2. Data Visualization